Skip to main content

 Healthcare

-Healthcare organisations such as the NHS must comply with the Data Protection Act and GDPR.
+Healthcare organisations must comply with the Data Protection Act 2018 and UK GDPR requirements.

 Legal Services